 Cornish Hui article in PBO

 David Harding, who attended the Hui this year, has written a beautiful article about the event, published in the January issue of Practical Boat Owner.
 It gives a wide-ranging view of what Wharram catamarans and their owners represent, illustrated by some great photos.
-A link to this will be added soon.

 More photos and videos